hammad93/time_crypt/README.md

 # time_crypt
-A cryptographic function and enables decryption based on length of time or other specified time.
+A cryptographic function that enables decryption based on length of time or other specified time.

 ## Link